mdn/stumptown-content/project-docs/javascript-linter-spec.md

 Different page types will need to contain different elements.
 For example, pages for JavaScript classes will want to contain lists of links to its members, while pages for a JavaScript method will want to contain a section describing the method syntax.

-To reflect this, a "recipe" is a short YAML file that describes at a high level the elements that a particular type of page is expected to have.
-A recipe provides a list of elements, that are expected to appear in the page in the order given.
-So for each distinct type of page, we define a single recipe.
+To reflect this, a "recipe" is a short YAML file that describes at a high level the elements that a particular type of page must have.
+A recipe provides a list of elements that must appear in the page in the order given.
+Each distinct type of page must map to a single recipe.

-Each element is called an "ingredient".
+Each element in a recipe is called an "ingredient".
 Ingredients are often shared across recipes.
 So for example we have an ingredient called `data.browser_compatibility`, which most recipes will contain.
 Each ingredient may have particular requirements about how it is represented in the page: for example, to satisfy the `data.browser_compatibility` ingredient a page must include the `{{Compat}}` KumaScript macro.

 So at a high level, compliance to a recipe means: